Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 At the end of the complete list of executions, the [Get#ag_n_Check.cpp](Get#ag_n_Check.cpp) program must be compiled and executed to collect the cardinalities of acyclic graphs, and the files `#agV.dat` and `#agVE.dat` will be generated.
 If any file is missing after executing one of the `acyclic` programs, the [Get#ag_n_Check.cpp](Get#ag_n_Check.cpp) will inform the user.
 It took two weeks to run this program on our laptops.
 If so desired, the output of these runs can be downloaded from the page [Geometric and Combinatorial Structures](http://gcs.mat.uson.mx/index.php/8-research/4-acyclic-graphs).

-## Strong-I-Contractible but Not Strong-I-Contractible by vertices graphs
+## Graphs that are Strong I-Contractible but not Strong Vertex I-Contractible

 From the collection of acyclic graphs we obtain the graphs that are SIC but not SVIC by compiling and executing the program [GetSpecialG.cpp](GetSpecialG.cpp).
 From this we obtain 12 graphs, which are collected in [SpecialG.dat](SpecialG.dat).